top of page

 How much can I make as a piano technician?

 A fully trained, fully established piano technician typically tunes between two and four pianos a day.
-With rates averaging between $125 and $250 nationwide, one can work five days a week, take two weeks off every year, and make between $62,500 and $250,000 a year.
+With rates averaging between $150 and $275 nationwide, one can work five days a week, take two weeks off every year, and make between $75,000 and $275,000 a year.
 This does not include any repairs, pitch adjustments, additional maintenance, or restorations -- that's just tuning pianos.
-Those who pass the Registered Piano Technician certification offered by the Piano Technicians Guild (PTG) can make even more.
+Those who pass the Registered Piano Technician certification offered by the Piano Technicians Guild (PTG) could make even more.

-Depending on your area and situation, it could take up to five years to become full-time.
+Depending on your area and situation, it could take up to five years to become full-time if you choose to be self-employed.
 However, many students start earning income from working on pianos after just two months!
+Piano technicians are in short supply, and there are many jobs available for those who want to work as an employee.

 Is there still a market for piano technicians?

 Yes!
 The piano service industry is in desperate need of new technicians.
-Many piano technicians are over 60 years old, and many are planning to retire in the next five years.
+Many piano technicians are over 65 years old, and many are planning to retire in the next few years.
 Older technicians are often willing to help a newbie with the hopes that they will have someone to leave their business to when they retire.

-In the meantime, there are an estimated 75 million pianos in the world, with about 20 million in the United States alone.
+There are an estimated 75 million pianos in the world, with about 20 million in the United States alone.
 If each piano were to be tuned only once a year and never receive any other maintenance, we would need approximately 14,000 piano technicians.
-There are only about 7,000 piano technicians in the USA today, with that number dropping very quickly.
+There are only about 6,000 piano technicians in the USA today, with that number dropping very quickly.

 What are the prerequisites for being a piano technician?

 There are piano technicians who have physical handicaps who still work on pianos.
-Being in a wheelchair is not a problem, nor is blindness -- though there are better ways to learn than watching an online course if you're blind.
+Being in a wheelchair is not a problem, nor is blindness -- though one will probably need to find a different method of learning more suitable to the visually impaired.

 Other requirements include knowing how to read and write, communicate clearly, do basic high school level math, and drive to or otherwise get to appointments.
 Oh, and you have to know how to smile at people!